By 10 min read Last Updated: 18. March 2025

 For an electronic invoice to be valid, it must meet certain requirements.
 These include:

-- Payment terms: Specify the due date and any payment terms.
+• Payment terms: Enter the due date and any payment terms.

-- Recipient information: Name, address and CVR number of the recipient, if applicable.
+• Recipient information: Name, address and possibly CVR number of the recipient.

-- Item description: A detailed description of the goods or services being invoiced, including price and VAT.
+• Product description: A detailed description of the goods or services being invoiced, as well as the price and VAT.

 Electronic invoices can be sent to both public authorities and private companies.
 Each type of recipient may have different requirements and procedures for receiving and processing invoices.

 Public authorities often have specific requirements for the format and content of electronic invoices.
-In Denmark, standardized systems such as OIOUBL are used, ensuring that invoices can be processed efficiently and correctly.
-These systems require invoices to comply with specific standards in order to be accepted.
-Typically, the public sector will also have specific portals or e-invoicing platforms where invoices are uploaded.
-This ensures fast and secure processing and reduces the risk of errors or delays.
+In Denmark, standardized systems such as OIOUBL are used, which ensures that the invoices can be processed efficiently and correctly.
+These systems require invoices to meet specific standards to be accepted.
+Typically, the public sector will also have specific portals or e-invoicing platforms where invoices must be uploaded.
+This ensures fast and safe processing and reduces the risk of errors or delays.

-See our great EAN guide for the public sector.
+See our large EAN guide for the public sector.

 Electronic invoice for private companies

 Private companies can also receive electronic invoices, and the requirements here can vary depending on the size of the company and their internal processes.
 Many larger companies also use standardized systems to facilitate integration with their accounting systems.
-Electronic invoices can be sent via email or through specific e-invoicing platforms that make it easy for businesses to import them directly into their systems.
-In general, private companies value the efficiency and accuracy that electronic invoices offer as it reduces the need for manual handling and minimizes the risk of errors.
+Electronic invoices can be sent via email or through specific e-invoicing platforms, which make it easy for companies to import them directly into their systems.
+In general, private businesses value the efficiency and accuracy that electronic invoices offer, as it reduces the need for manual handling and minimizes the risk of errors.

-For both public and private recipients, electronic invoices contribute to a more streamlined and efficient invoicing process, saving time and resources for both parties.
+For both public and private recipients, electronic invoices contribute to a more streamlined and efficient invoicing process, which saves time and resources for both parties.

-See our guide on how to send an EAN invoice.
+See our guide on how to sends an EAN invoice.

-Step 2 - Choose an invoicing program: Choose a reliable invoicing program that supports e-invoicing.
+Step 2 – Choose a billing program: Choose a reliable invoicing program that supports e-invoicing.
 This ensures that your invoice meets all the requirements for electronic invoices and is legal and valid.
-Furthermore, you can customize the invoice template as needed at any time.
+Furthermore, you can adapt at any time the invoice template as required.

-The process may seem complicated at first, but over time it becomes a seamless and quick routine that saves you time.
+The process may seem extensive at first, but over time it becomes a problem-free and quick routine that saves you time.

 An easier freelance life with Factofly